 In 1993, former University of California President David P. Gardner succeeded Roger Heyns as president of the Foundation, and served for six years, during which time the Foundation's assets increased to more than $2 billion, and annual grantmaking rose from $35 million in 1993 to $84 million in 1998.
 During that period, the Foundation focused environmental grantmaking on the Western United States and Canada, expanded its education funding to emphasize K-12 reform, launched far-reaching neighborhood improvement initiatives, and developed the U.S.-Latin American Relations Program, among many successful efforts.

-The Foundation's current president, Paul Brest, was dean of the Stanford University Law School from 1987 to 1999, and began his term at the Foundation on January 1, 2000.
-Mr. Brest has become an outspoken advocate for carrying on the Hewlett Foundation's long tradition of providing core operating support to nonprofit organizations in order to build a vibrant pluralistic society.
-He has written extensively on this topic, and has recently led a campaign to increase general support funding by other foundations.
-Mr. Brest has also become a leading voice among philanthropists – overseeing grants and publishing a host of articles dedicated to improving the way foundations make and evaluate their grants.
+Paul Brest served as President of the Foundation from 2000 to 2012.
+Mr. Brest became an outspoken advocate for carrying on the Hewlett Foundation's long tradition of providing core operating support to nonprofit organizations in order to build a vibrant pluralistic society.
+He also became a leading voice among philanthropists – overseeing grants and publishing a host of articles dedicated to improving the way foundations make and evaluate their grants.

 Flora Family Foundation is Formed to Meet Additional Needs